Tiffany A. Christian

 M.F.A., Creative Writing, Chapman University

-Tiffany is teaching W St 338, Women and Popular Culture, for summer session 2014.
+Tiffany is teaching W St 338, Women and Popular Culture, for fall 2014.
 She has previously taught W St 101/200, Gender and Power: Introduction to Women's Studies, and CES 260, Race and Racism in U.S. Popular Culture.

 Her primary research interest is apocalypse culture, specifically the manifestations of apocalypse as "lore" in popular culture, the worshipping of the "primitive," and community building around survival/disaster preparedness.
 Other interests include cyber studies, vernacular religion, gaming culture and the LGBTQ community, women and "geek" culture, and cinema studies.